Smartphone Astrophotography - How To Capture The Night Sky With Your Phone

 Guide to Smartphone Astrophotography so you can photograph the night sky with your mobile phone camera connected to a telescope.

-As spare time activities go, astrophotography can be somewhat a pricey one, however, your mobile phone can also be just as good as a pricey DSLR or CCD camera.
+Astrophotography can be pricey as part of your spare time activities; however, your mobile phone can also be as good as a pricey DSLR or CCD camera.

-Although many smartphone cameras now offer a considerable number of sensor pixels, low light sensitivity and low noise are also needed for low-light astrophotography.
+Although many smartphone cameras now offer many sensor pixels, low light sensitivity and low noise are also needed for low-light astrophotography.
 It's these two factors that smartphone cameras haven't developed to the same level as DSLR cameras.
-Bright objects like sunsets, sunrise, brighter planets, and the Moon are a different matter and do present very good targets for smartphone astrophotography.
+Bright objects like sunsets, sunrises, brighter planets, and the Moon are different and present very good targets for smartphone astrophotography.

 How To Capture The Night Sky With Your Mobile Phone

 The basic concept is simple.
 You point the telescope at the Moon, focus it and then point the camera down the eyepiece.
-When the Moon's image is nicely framed on the phone's display, press the shutter button and that's the job done.
+When the Moon's image is nicely framed on the phone's display, press the shutter button, and that's done.

 Simply holding the smartphone camera to the eyepiece